khanthe/watchlist/README.md

 - /:id (put) - Allows admin to mark as watched
 - / (get) - Allows any user to view suggestions list
 - /:id (delete) - Allows admin to delete movie from suggestions
+- /accept/:id (post) - Allows admin to accept suggestion, adding it to the watchlist and removing it from the suggestions

 ### DAOs